ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 - What about datasets?

-Datasets can be used to produce scan nodes, which act like a source.
+Datasets can be used to produce scan nodes.
-(It might be useful to think of a scan node as shorthand for constructing a `Scanner` which scans your dataset, getting a `Reader` from the dataset, then wrapping that `Reader` into a source node).

 ```
 arrow::dataset::internal::Initialize();